henrypoydar/dotfiles/README.md

 oh-my-zsh effort, @devjj's vim-config, @holman, @skwp's YADR and open sourced dotfiles from various other nerds.

-Tested with OSX 10.12.3, "Sierra", as of this writing
+Tested with OSX 10.13, "High Sierra", as of this writing

 ## Installation

 ### Prep

 - Install XCode
 - Install XCode command line tools: `xcode-select --install`
 - Install Postgres with http://postgresapp.com/ (not via homebrew)
+- Install node and nvm with  http://yoember.com/nodejs/the-best-way-to-install-node-js/ (again, no brew)

 ### Install